jiachenchen322/ONDSA/README.md

 ## Citation

-If you use ONDSA in your research, please cite our related publication/software.
+If you use our ONDSA R package in your research, please cite our related publication/software.

 ## Contact